 At the bus station in Tallinn, I met a nice, orderly lady.
 She was in her late 50’s or early 60’s, gray-haired, tall and from Italy.
 While getting our bags from the bus, we talked about travel plans and I told her that I was heading to Russia.
 She stopped unloading the bags and looked straight at me:

 “Alone?
-Is that a good idea?” she said as if “Seriously, what are you thinking?”
+Is that a good idea?” she asked.
+But she could just as well have said: “Seriously, what are you thinking?”

 I don’t know what I was thinking.
-But I had apparently decided to leave my safe, secure and open-minded home country to go to a place that was not those three adjectives.
+But I had apparently decided to leave my democratic, free and open-minded home country to go to a place that was not those three adjectives.
 And there I suddenly was, standing in the middle of an Estonian bus station, trying to defend my decision.

 The truth is that my choice to go to Russia was made on a whim.
 It was one of those in-the-spur-of -the-moment decisions so I didn’t exactly think it through when I decided to throw Russia into the mix.